 As a result, we welcome all people into our community of faith and invite them to join us as we are embraced and changed by God’s love for us and strive to be faithful messengers of that love in the world.

-Although our world can seem to be a place of alienation and brokenness, Jesus calls us to healing and wholeness.
-In response, we join hands with all people everywhere, grateful for the unique gifts that each of us has to offer, regardless of our race, age, gender identity, relationship status, physical and intellectual abilities, sexual orientation, religious or nonreligious affiliation, national origin, ethnicity, or social and economic status.
+Because Jesus calls us to healing and wholeness, we stand against all forms of prejudice and injustice, especially racism, and join hands with all people everywhere regardless of race, age, gender identity or expression, relationship status, physical and intellectual abilities, sexual orientation, religious or nonreligious affiliation, national origin, ethnicity, or social and economic status.

 We celebrate both the diversity of God’s creation and our unity as God’s people.